OGA Associate Part B - Online

 Associate Part B Course registration fee includes online materials plus 1 Latin Guidebook and 1 Latin morphology card decks.

-All will be mailed to you upon receipt of registration fees.
+Materials mailed to you upon receipt of registration fees.

 We suggest purchasing the Gillingham Manual, by A. Gillingham & B. Stillman (8th Edition).
 This is an invaluable reference and resource for implementation, and is NECESSARY for anyone seeking accreditation (summarizing the manual, chapter-by-chapter, is a required part of the process).